Suhayya Abu-Hakima: Career

 Abu-Hakima began her career at Bell-Northern Research after receiving her bachelor's degree in 1982.
 Her accomplishments included the creation of "speech and hand-printed character recognition applications, the Invisible Terminal and AI for telecom".
 The Invisible Terminal, which she designed in 1983, facilitated wireless communication between mobile, pad-sized terminals and the main network.

-In 1987 she joined the National Research Council Canada, where she developed AI applications for "real-world problems" in various fields, including aircraft engine diagnosis and telecommunications network management.
+In 1987 she joined the National Research Council Canada, where she developed Artificial Intelligence (AI) applications for "real-world problems" in various fields, including aircraft engine diagnosis and telecommunications network management.
 She founded and led the Seamless Personal Information Networking laboratory in the NRC's Institute of Information Technology focussed on AI.
 In 1996 she co-invented a technology for unified messaging networks.

-In July 1998 she formed her first startup company, AmikaNow!, which integrated AI applications in its wireless software for mobile phones and computers.
+In July 1998 she formed her first startup company, AmikaNow!, which integrated AI applications including automatic email summarization in its wireless software for mobile phones and computers.
 In 2004, Entrust acquired AmikaNow!
-Corporation's content analysis, and compliance technology, and Abu-Hakima served as Vice President of Content Technology for Entrust from 2004 to 2006.
+Corporation's content analysis, and AI-based email compliance technology that flagged Sarbanes Oxley and Privacy violations, and Abu-Hakima served as Vice President of Content Technology for Entrust from 2004 to 2006.

 In March 2007 Abu-Hakima co-founded another startup, Amika Mobile, in Ottawa.
 Using wireless technology created by AmikaNow!, the new company's flagship product, the Amika Mobility Server, auto-generates connections with mobile phones and computers to deliver emergency converged email, SMS, Pop-up, Voice and any emergency alerts and accepts responses.
-As of 2015, the company has won more than two dozen international awards for its emergency mass notification systems.
-Amika Mobile has won the US GOVIES awards for 6 consecutive years 2015, 2016 and 2017 2018, 2019 and 2020 before the acquisition by Genasys.
-Amika Mobile has also won the ASIS 2015 Judge's Choice and Best Security Product.
+As of 2015, the company won more than two dozen international awards for its emergency mass notification systems.
+Amika Mobile has won the US GOVIES awards for 6 consecutive years 2015, 2016 and 2017 2018, 2019 and 2020 before the acquisition by Genasys Inc. Amika Mobile has also won the ASIS 2015 Judge's Choice and Best Security Product.

 In October 2020 Abu-Hakima co-founded her third tech start-up after 2 successful exits.
-Her new start-up is Alstari Corporation which is currently in early stages.
+Her new start-up is Alstari Corporation focussed on the ethical and secure use of AI for safety and security.